Our Services

 Helpful Resources

-Long drives often worsen sciatica by stressing spinal discs and irritating the nerve, but portable red light panels used during safe breaks or integrated into your seat setup can reduce inflammation, boost circulation, and ease pain.
+Long drives can aggravate sciatica by compressing spinal discs and irritating the sciatic nerve, but portable red light therapy panels—used during safe rest stops or built into your seating setup—may help reduce inflammation, improve circulation, and relieve nerve pain on the go.

 Long drives can be uncomfortable for anyone, but if you suffer from sciatica, the combination of sitting for extended periods and road vibration can turn a routine trip into a painful ordeal.
 Fortunately, emerging research and user reports suggest that portable red light panels—used safely during breaks or integrated into your seating setup—may help ease sciatic nerve pain.
 In this guide, we'll walk through: